nix-community/robotnix/README.md

 At some point, I would love to set up a build farm and publish build products on s3 or [cachix](https://cachix.org).
 This would allow an end-user to simply sign their own releases without building the entire AOSP themselves.

-As of Android 10, `target-files` seem to be built reproducibly.
+As of Android 10, `target-files`, `img`, and `ota` files all seem to be built reproducibly.
-Further tests are needed for `img`/`ota` files.
+Automated testing of this is still desired.
+There are a few places where user-specific public keys are included into the build for key pinning.
+This unfortunately decreases the of sharing build products between users.
+The F-Droid privileged extension and Trichrome (disabled for now) are two components which have this issue.
+Fixes for this are still under investigation.

 ### Emulator